-- Heat a skillet over medium.
+- Heat a skillet over medium heat.
 Once it's hot, add the pine nuts and dry toast, shaking occasionally, until the nuts are browned and fragrant, about 8 minutes.
-Once toasted, remove the nuts and set aside.
+Remove and set aside

 - Heat the remaining 1 tbsp oil in the skillet.
 Add the raisins and olives and cook 2-3 minutes, until the raisins are plump.
-Add the champagne vinegar and cook until the liquid stops bubbling.
-Remove from heat.
+Add the vinegar and cook until the liquid stops bubbling.

-- Add the roasted cauliflower into the skillet and mix it with the raisins and olives.
-Top with salt, pepper, and pine nuts and serve immediately.
+- Add the roasted cauliflower into the skillet, then season with salt and pepper.
+Toss until well combined, then sprinkle with toasted pine nuts and chopped parsley; serve immediately.